September 27, 2023

 They’re awfully close to one of the biggest ones.

-Napa is one of the three countries (along with Sonoma and Mendocino) that have been the worst hit by the blazes.
+Napa is one of the three counties (along with Sonoma and Mendocino) that have been the worst hit by the blazes.

 On Wednesday, one singles match (involving 17-year-old Canadian Félix Auger-Aliassime) was completed after an 11 a.m. start time.
 One doubles match also finished.